J.D./Ph.D. in Government

 Juris Doctor/Doctorate in Government (Master of Arts En Passant)

 The J.D./Government program awards the Juris Doctor and a Doctorate in Government (with an M.A. en passant).
 The program allows students to specialize in American Government, International Relations, Comparative Government, or Political Theory.

 J.D./Ph.D. students must satisfactorily complete graduation requirements for both the J.D. degree and the Ph.D. degree.
 Separate diplomas will be awarded, and upon satisfactory completion of the program, a Joint Degree Certificate will be awarded as well.
 An M.A. degree is awarded en passant to students enrolled in the Ph.D. program upon completion of 48 academic credits and course distribution requirements in the Government program and at least 6 credits of upperclass J.D. coursework.

 Students in the joint degree program are required to take the first year of law school as an intact block.
 This first year at the Law Center may be taken prior to or after completing one year of Government coursework, but no earlier or later.
-Students may spend a year entirely devoted to Government coursework, but they need not do so.

 J.D./Government students must complete all required courses and the total number of academic credits for graduation (76 credits of Law Center courses and 48 credits in Government for the M.A. degree).
 Students must complete an additional 15 credits of Government coursework for a Ph.D. degree in the fields of Comparative Government, International Relations, or Political Theory.
 Alternatively, students interested in earning a Ph.D. degree in American Government must complete an additional 18 credits of Government coursework.